FAQ’s for Clinicians

 The benefits for attending the live, hands-on class over the online version would be the interaction with other clinicians and the trainer.
 There is an opportunity to participate in a question/answer session as well as having the hands-on activities where you demonstrate the use of the equipment versus just viewing a videotaped version of this interaction.

 We have not received feedback to suggest that one training would be better than the other; it would just be your preference.

 What is the cost of the live and online trainings?

-The cost for the Online CE training is $150 plus shipping and tax were applicable for the CE Certificate.
-The course cost for the Online CE Training if you are purchasing the ESP Kit is $100, plus $649 for the ESP Kit for a total of $749 plus shipping and tax were applicable.
+The cost for the Online CE training is $200.
+The course cost for the Online CE Training if you are purchasing the ESP Kit is $150, plus $699 for the ESP Kit for a total of $849 plus shipping and tax were applicable.